ttimbers/ssc-2022-reproducibility-workshop/README.md

 ## SSC 2022 Reproducibility workshop

+**Blurb**: This workshop will equip participants with tools (Git, R/Rstudio) and best practices for implementing data analysis workflows that promote collaboration and reproducibility.
+Besides being integral to research, these tools and principles have also transformed the teaching of statistics, facilitating the development of active and experiential learning.

-Some definitions to help us scope the workshop:
+### Some definitions to help us scope the workshop:

 **Data science:** process of extracting insight from data through reproducible and auditable methods.